ajzamojski/liri-node-app/README.md

 ## How it works
 The user has one of four options to choose from when while in the git/bash command line.
-	The first is 'node liri.js my-tweets'
+	The first is `node liri.js my-tweets` which will display the last 20 tweets from your twitter account.
+Example:

 The second is